waker-he/cs-learning-notes/cpp/effective-modern-c++/README.md

   - disable implicit type conversions for arguments of function
   - disable specific template instantiations
 - Better error message (`deleted` instead of `unable to access`)

+## item 12: override, final and member function reference qualifiers (since C++11)
+- member function reference qualifers is part of member function signature
+- `override` keyword gives you a way to make explicit that a derived class function is supposed to overrride a base class version, it helps you find unexpected mismatches of function signature
+- `final` keyword can disable being inherited, used for class or member function